 The trend makes for a pretty, yet modern metal choice, increasingly in demand.
 Other stars like Julianne Hough, Alison Brie and Lauren Conrad can also be seen embracing this popular metal trend.

-Where does rose gold come from?
+What does rose gold symbolise?

 Rose gold has a long history of popularity among society’s elite.
 Despite the current-day popularity of rose gold, blending copper and gold isn’t new.
 In fact, rose gold appeared as early as the nineteenth century when popular jeweler to the Russian Tzars, Peter Carl Fabergé, incorporated the metal into his most ornate creations and, more commonly, into his popular Fabergé eggs.